-Drinking between one to five cups of coffee per day is linked to a lower likelihood of death due to cardiovascular diseases, neurological diseases or suicide, a November 2015 study published in Circulation, which tracked over 200,000 people, found.
+And drinking between 1 to 5 cups of coffee per day is linked to a lower likelihood of death due to cardiovascular diseases, neurological diseases or suicide, a November 2015 study in Circulation, which tracked over 200,000 people, found.

 The same November 2015 study in Circulation also suggests that the chlorogenic acids, lignans, quinides, trigonelline and magnesium in both caffeinated and decaffeinated coffee can help reduce insulin resistance and systemic inflammation in the body.